 Know Your Business (KYB) verification is a company's Anti-Money Laundering compliance.
 Companies must protect their interests before doing business with another business.
 Companies need to know if their income is misused by corrupt business owners, shareholders, and money launderers.
-For this, the Know Your Business applications determine whether the business that Corporate businesses deal with is a legal or shell company.
-KYB verifies the corporate information of the companies' potential customers and the personal information of the high management that manages the operations of that customer company.
+For this, the Know Your Business applications determine whether corporate businesses deal with a legal or shell company.
+KYB verifies the companies' potential customers' corporate information and the personal information of the high management that manages the operations of that customer company.

 In addition to legal considerations, companies have responsibilities to know the Ultimate Beneficial Ownership (UBO) they do business with.
 So, what is UBO?
 UBO meaning is the legal entity that is the beneficiary of the company.
 UBO definition must be done in a company, also companies UBO check, and also UBO verification.
 Shell companies are hiding billions of dollars of hidden funds from legal taxes, and these funds fall into the hands of people who have a strong tax burden.
 Doing business with these people can undermine companies' reputations.
 Therefore, KYB should review the UBOs structure with Customer Due Diligence (CDD).

-If verifying a business owner's identity, examining the ownership structure and documents of a company, determining the identity of its beneficial owners is done by traditional methods, it is quite time-consuming.
+If verifying a business owner's identity, examining the ownership structure and documents, determining its beneficial owners' identities is done by traditional methods, it is quite time-consuming.
 For this reason, companies that want to comply with AML regulations and protect their businesses use electronic identity verification (eIDV) to automate the verification process.
 Companies provide easy access to KYB compliance with electronic authentication.

 State analyzes, global corporate records, PEP, and Sanctions database data are used when analyzing final beneficiaries and shareholders.
 In addition, continuous monitoring and automatic controls ensure that businesses remain compatible at all times.
 In automated KYB procedures, companies obtain and validate official commercial registration data using APIs.
 Along with the business authorization code, the digital KYB service can collect important information for the business.